-The Department of Spanish and Portuguese maintains relationships with a variety of organizations throughout Philadelphia, offering students ample volunteer, community service, research and internship opportunities.
+The Department of Spanish and Portuguese maintains relationships with a variety of organizations throughout Philadelphia, offering students ample volunteer, community engagement, research and internship opportunities.
 Students gain real-world language and work experience through this experiential learning, increasing their skills and confidence.

 Awards and Scholarships

 Exceptional students may apply to become members of the prestigious Spanish Honor Society: Sigma Delta Pi.
-A graduating senior is awarded the Sigma Delta Pi prize each year.
+One graduating senior is awarded the Sigma Delta Pi prize each year.
 Upper-class students can also apply for the Kristina Joanne Chelius award.
 Established in 2009 by Thomas and Joanne Chelius in memory of their daughter Kristina, CLA ’91, this award is given to outstanding junior or senior students majoring in Spanish who have financial need.

 For a complete list of departmental and college level awards and scholarships you may be eligible for, please visit the College of Liberal Arts Awards and Scholarships page.